How to Backup SD Card Before Formatting [2022 Updated]

 Connect your devices to your computer and follow the steps below to back up your SD card with ease.

 Step 1.
-Launch EaseUS Todo Backup and then choose the backup mode "Disk/Partition".
+Open EaseUS Todo Backup and choose "Create Backup" on the home page, click "Select backup contents".

 Way 3.
 Clone to Backup SD Card Data